 Everything you do on social media should push back to your website.
-Tweet and Facebook share your blog posts, photos, etc. but make sure that when a senior clicks on them, they are redirected to your website.
+Tweet and Facebook share your blog posts, photos, etc. but make sure that when a senior or Medicare eligible clicks on them, they are redirected to your website.
 That’s how you’ll be able to convert your social media followers into leads!

-Create an optional contact form on your website, where seniors can choose whether or not they want you to contact them about Medicare.
+Create an optional contact form on your website, where seniors and Medicare eligibles can choose whether or not they want you to contact them about Medicare.
 Make sure that this form is optional so that you are compliant.
 A beneficiary or lead should never be required to put in their information before they can view or download something on your website.